The density of ADE families of curves having squarefree discriminant: Counting reducible orbits

+To estimate this quantity, we will make some necessary reductions.
+We will begin with a ``cutting-off-the-cusp'' result, which amounts to saying that not too many points in the cusp are irreducible. \begin{prop} Let $v_0$ be the coefficient of the highest weight in $V$.
+Then, there exists a constant $\delta_1 > 0$ such that

-Here we have $\ol{\cR}_X = \overline{\omega}G_0\cR_X$, which is a bounded set.
-The following results will simplify our analysis: \begin{prop} Let $v_0$ be the coefficient of the highest weight in $V$.
-There exists a constant $\gamma > 0$ such that
+\end{prop} \begin{proof} This is the content of \cite[Proposition 8.12]{LagaThesis}. \end{proof} In a similar spirit, we also show that most of the elements in the main body are irreducible: \begin{prop} Let $v_0$ be the coefficient of the highest weight in $V$.
+Then, there exists a constant $\delta_2 > 0$ such that